-Get Your Free Credit Report with Monthly Updates Check Now
+Get Free Credit Report with monthly updates.
+Check Now

-Submitting multiple loan applications simultaneously: It is not a good practice to follow, as each application submitted to lenders gets reflected on your credit report.
 Multiple loan applicants appearing on your credit report can be accessed by any financial institution you choose to avail loan from.
 This practice leaves a negative impact on lenders which also results in lowering your credit score and moreover your negotiating options get reduced.